Root Canal Therapy: How to Save a Diseased Tooth

 February 22, 2017

-Dr. Carol Halloran and our Crossroads Dental team in Waterloo, Iowa, are here to assist you with all of your oral care needs.
+Dr. [doctor_name] and our [practice_name] team in [city], [state], are here to assist you with all of your oral care needs.
 Do you have an infected or inflamed tooth causing you pain?
 If so, you may benefit from a root canal treatment which can save a diseased tooth.

 Inside the center of your tooth lies tooth pulp.
 Tooth pulp is made of nerves, connective tissue and blood vessels which branch out and into each root through canals in the tooth.
 This tooth pulp can become inflamed or infected due to decay.

 One of the most important roles the tooth pulp has is to create dentin.
 Dentin is a calcified material which makes up the protective layer underneath the tooth enamel.
 The pulp also nourishes growing teeth.